catmaid/CATMAID/UPDATE.md

   This also requires updating all installed R packages.
 In all likelihood this requires executing "manage.py catmaid_setup_nblast_environment".

+- The recommended python version is now 3.8, although support for 3.6 is maintained.

 - A virtualenv update is required.

 - For production environments it is now recommended to also install the Python